 Theme: Archaeology = Heritage

-Ability to formulate a research proposal, to translate this into a feasible research approach, and ability to execute this (in a professional context);
+Ability to formulate a research proposal, to translate this into a workable research approach and the ability to execute this (in a professional context);

-Awareness of the different discussions and innovations within archaeology and heritage (including technological developments and innovations), and ability to apply them;
+Awareness of the different discussions and innovations within archaeology and heritage (including technological developments and innovations) and the ability to apply them;

 Awareness of ethical issues of archaeological research and heritage management (in present-day societies);

-Insight in the societal context of (applied) archaeology (law, spatial planning, spatial integration of archaeological sites, (project) management, policy, conservation monitoring of sites), and ability to reflect on the long-term consequences;
+Insight in the societal context of (applied) archaeology (legislation, spatial planning, spatial integration of archaeological sites, (project) management, policy, conservation monitoring of sites) and the ability to reflect on the long-term consequences;

 Mode of instruction

-Meetings take place 2 x 2 hours per week (with 2 days in between).
-Each week, the first class consists of a formal lecture.
-In the second class a weekly assignment will be discussed (e.g. by presentation, paper, discussion, mentimeter etc).
+The first class of the week consists of a formal lecture.
+In the second class of the week an assignment will be discussed (e.g. by presentation, paper, discussion, etc.).

 The weekly assignments have strict deadlines and are made in small groups.

-To be announced on BlackBoard, in the study manual.
+To be announced on Brightspace, in the study manual.

-For more information about this course, please contact drs.
-F.C.M.
-(Femke) Tomas.
+For more information about this course, please contact dr. R. (Richard) Jansen.